 Currently, due to the lack of any additional wildlife resources inside our area, their facility is filling up rapidly.

 "I'm not the one to say, I've got 11 and can't take anymore.
 It's not going to happen," continued Cec.

 The couple is already housing five mountain lions, a number of bobcats, and already has 14 fawns.

-In years past, the couple has had the help with the load of fawns of one other wildlife rehabilitator based out of Black Forest, but this year circumstances forced Linda Cope to shut her doors as well.
+In years past, the couple has had the help with a load of fawns of one other wildlife rehabilitator based out of Black Forest, but this year's circumstances forced Linda Cope to shut her doors as well.

 "What kept me going is that there is a need, a definite need and it's growing stronger every year," commented Linda.